Comparisons: Eckhart Tolle vs earlier writers on the present moment or ‘now’

 Read background

 Long before Tolle was “catapulted to ‘bestseller-dom’ by . . .
 Oprah Winfrey’s enthusiastic endorsement of his work,”[25] Jon Kabbat Zinn, a Professor Emeritus of Medicine, had adapted eastern mindfulness techniques into a format to help patients manage pain and mental health at the University of Massachusetts Medical Center’s Stress Reduction Clinic, which he founded in 1979.
-His 8-week course, “Mindfulness-based Stress Reduction,” was outlined in Full Catastrophe Living (1990).
-Because of its clinical applications, that book dives heavily into scientific evidence and medical explanations for the practice, but his follow-up book, Wherever You Go There You Are (1994), was a simpler guide for regular people to incorporate mindfulness into daily life.
+His 8-week course, now referred to as “Mindfulness-based Stress Reduction,” was outlined to the wider public in Full Catastrophe Living (1990).
+Because of its clinical applications, that book dives heavily into scientific evidence and medical explanations for the practice and various elements of the course, but his follow-up book, Wherever You Go There You Are (1994), was a simpler guide for regular people to incorporate mindfulness into daily life.
 Both were bestsellers.
 Kabat-Zin’s quotations come from these two books, while Tolle’s come from The Power of Now and its follow-up A New Earth (2005), both of which sold millions of copies.

 Interestingly, Kabat Zin’s work has also been featured by Oprah along the way too.
 In contrast to Tolle, Kabat-Zinn does not present himself as an enlightened teacher, or his work as a guide to enlightenment.
 While both talk about present-moment awareness in a non-denominational way, and stress its universality, their overall approaches diverge.
 Kabat-Zinn has secularised mindfulness in an effort to give it mainstream medical acceptance and broaden its applications beyond religious or spiritual contexts.
 Tolle very much spiritualises it, appealing to those seeking spiritual insight outside of traditional religious frameworks.